ChrisWinters/robotstxt-manager/readme.txt

 = Upload and Install =

 * If uploading, upload the /robotstxt-manager/ folder to /wp-content/plugins/ folder for your Worpdress install.
-* Then open the Wordpress Admin, locate the "Robots.txt Manager" Plugin in your listing of plugins. (sort by Inactive)
+* Then open the WordPress Admin, locate the "Robots.txt Manager" Plugin in your listing of plugins. (sort by Inactive)
 * Click the Activate link to start the plugin.

 == Frequently Asked Questions ==

 = Q) What does this plugin do? =

-A) Allows you to manage your websites robots.txt file on standalone Wordpress.org installs.
+A) Allows you to manage your websites robots.txt file on standalone WordPress.org installs.

 = Q) Does this plugin work on Multisite Networks? =

 A) Yes, but only if activated per-website.
-A better solution is to use the [Multisite Robots.txt Manager](https://wordpress.org/plugins/multisite-robotstxt-manager/) Wordpress Plugin.
+A better solution is to use the Multisite Robots.txt Manager.
+You can download it from [GitHub](https://github.com/tribalNerd/multisite-robotstxt-manager) or from [WordPress](https://github.com/tribalNerd/multisite-robotstxt-manager).

+= Q) Does the plugin remove the settings when it is disabled or deleted? =

+A) No!
+However you can disable the plugin and delete settings within the plugin admin area.

 == Arbitrary section ==